it-application-modernization/pot-documentation/Integration/SF-Experience/Lab_3/ReadMe.md

 # 3. Create a Designer Event Flow in CP4I for Salesforce  <a name="create_a_designer_flow"></a>

 1\.
-In App Connect Designer, click on the dashboard icon:
+In App Connect Designer, click on the dashboard icon.

 ![alt text][pic7]

 2\.
-Select from the New drop down to create a new Event-driven flow:
+Select from the New drop down to create a new Event-driven flow.

 ![alt text][pic8]

 3\.
-First thing enter a name that identifies the purpose of your flow, for example:
+Enter a name that identifies the purpose of your flow, for example "Salesforce New Account Events".
-Salesforce New Account Events.

 ![alt text][pic9]